Psiphon-Inc/psiphon-automation/README.md

 TODO

+- Polipo doesn't detect when a split-tunnel rules file is overwritten.
+So if someone uses Psiphon 3 from Country A, then travels to Country B, the first time they use Psiphon 3 in Country B they will still be using split tunnel rules for Country A.  At the start of the session, we should make sure that no route file exists.

 - Current server iptables settings probably need to be modified to allow the handshake (etc.) to succeed through the transport.